 The following is a current list of earth terminal equipment maintained by the PRSS Satellite Equipment Maintenance and Repair Depot.

-IDC Satellite Receivers
+ATX Satellite Receivers

 C-Band PLL LNB